kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 #### Unreserve
-The plugin removes the Pod from the claim.status.reservedFor field, removes the special `ResourceClaim` for dynamic extended resource.
+The plugin removes the Pod from the claim.status.reservedFor field, removes the special `ResourceClaim` for extended resource.
 Because it cannot be scheduled after all.

-### Actuation for Dynamic Extended Resource
+### Actuation for Extended Resource backed by DRA
-When a pod with dynamic extended resources is picked up by the kubelet on the node it is scheduled to run, the following are particularly important:
+When a pod with extended resources is picked up by the kubelet on the node it is scheduled to run, the following are particularly important:

-1. Kubelet tries to admit the pod, the pod's dynamic extended resources requests should not be checked against the `Node`'s allocatable, as the resources are in `ResourceSlice`, not in `Node`.
-Instead, kubelet needs to follow the admit process for the speical `ResourceClaim`.
+1. Kubelet tries to admit the pod, the pod's extended resources requests should not be checked against the `Node`'s allocatable, as the resources are in `ResourceSlice`, not in `Node`.
+Instead, kubelet needs to follow the admit process for the special `ResourceClaim`.

 1. Kubelet passes the special `ResoureClaim` to DRA driver to prepare the devices, in the same way as that for normal `ResourceClaim`.

-1. Kubelet passes the device IDs through CDI to the containers with the dynamic extended resource requests.
+1. Kubelet passes the device IDs through CDI to the containers with the extended resource requests.
 This is different from actuation of a pod with resource claim, as the pod does *not* have claims requests in containers or pods.